quhxuxm/ppaass-rust-backup/README.md

 # What is Ppaass?

-Ppaass is a intranet penetration tool implemented based on Rust.
+Ppaass is a intranet penetration tool implemented based on Rust + Tokio.

 It contains 2 parts: